-This southwest Michigan lake house is rooted in the functional simplicity of surrounding farms.
-The overhanging corrugated metal roof shields the house from the elements while board and batten wood siding share a common vocabulary with nearby barns, cribs, and sheds.
-The three-bedroom, 1800 sf house faces a small lake and is situated in a meadow and surrounded by a forest of maple, walnut, and poplar.
-Large glass sliders and a wraparound deck take in these serene views.
-Exterior colors play off tree bark and leaves while the interior brings nature inside, showcasing rustic third grade maple and pine.
+This southwest Michigan lake house is rooted in the functional simplicity of the surrounding farms.
+The house faces a small lake and is situated in a meadow surrounded by maple, walnut, and poplar forest.
+Large glass sliders and a wraparound deck take in serene views.
+Exterior colors play off tree bark and leaves, while the interior brings nature inside, showcasing rustic third-grade maple and pine.

 The structural frame was prefabricated in a warehouse, shipped to the site, and erected with a small crane.
 The all-electric house has geothermal heating/cooling, passive solar winter heating, and natural vertical air convection.
-Only four trees were removed from the site—and later used for tables, stair treads, and bathroom vanities.
+The owner removed only four trees from the site, which they later used for tables, stair treads, and bathroom vanities.